2017 CollegeInsider.com Postseason Tournament: Format

-The CIT uses the old NIT model in which there is no set bracket.
-Future round opponents are determined by the results of the previous round.
+The CIT used the old NIT model in which there was no set bracket.
+Future round opponents were determined by the results of the previous round.
 After all 26 teams played in the first round, the top-three highest rated teams based on the Pomeroy College Basketball Ratings regular season rating automatically advanced to the quarterfinals.

 Postseason classics

 In 2016, the CIT introduced the Coach John McLendon Classic as the first "Classic" game to ever be played during postseason tournament.
 For 2017, the CIT introduced three more "Classic" games, for a total of four, all to be played in the first round.